chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_package_attributes.rst

      - |options resource package|
    * - ``package_name``
      - |package_name resource package|
+   * - ``provider``
+     - Optional.
+Use this attribute to specify a provider by using its long name.
+For example: ``provider Chef::Provider::Package::Rubygems``.
+See the Providers section below for the list of providers that are available to this resource.
    * - ``response_file``
      - |response_file resource package|
    * - ``source``